bioinfo-pf-curie/ChIP-seq/README.md

 Here are a few examples of how to set the profile option.

 ```
-## Run the pipeline locally, using the global environment (build by conda)
+## Run the pipeline locally, using a global environment where all tools are installed (build by conda for instance)
--profile toolsPath
+-profile path --globalPath INSTALLATION_PATH

 ## Run the pipeline on the cluster, using the Singularity containers
--profile cluster,singularity
+-profile cluster,singularity --singularityPath SINGULARITY_PATH

 ## Run the pipeline on the cluster, building a new conda environment
--profile cluster,conda
+-profile cluster,conda --condaCacheDir CONDA_CACHE

 ```